 Oh, and the cons usually sell beer, so that helps.

 A few notes on freebies: they can be literally anything related to you and your work.
 I always have a ton of business cards spread out on the table with book covers on one side and my author info on the other.
 Pro tip: don’t overdo the personal details.
 Your name, website, and social media handles are more than enough.
 I get all my cards and posters from VistaPrint, an easy and affordable online option.
 Get creative.
 I used to be in rock bands once upon a time, so I always bring a stack of old CDs to give away.

-Comic cons can be insanely rewarding (and highly profitable) if you play them right, but you have to be smart about it.
+Comic cons can be insanely rewarding (and highly profitable) if you plan them right, but you have to be smart about it.
 Some other things to consider:

 - You must be able to take credit cards.
 You live in a digital world, so leverage it.
 If you manage to hook a reader, but can’t take their preferred method of payment, then you should slap yourself and go hide under a rock.
 I use Square, an easy option that allows you to swipe cards on your smartphone.

-- Power is also an issue because you want your phone up at all times for transactions and promo pics.
-I always bring a portable USB charger, which you can nab on Amazon for cheap.
+- Power is also an issue because you want your phone up at all times for sales and promo pics.
+I always bring a portable USB charger, which you can find on Amazon for cheap.

 - Get your own black tablecloth.
 Some events are more prepared than others and it looks unprofessional to have your books stacked on a naked banquet table.
 Even if you don’t need it, the cloth can double as a booth cover between sessions.
 It’s a handy dandy accessory.